 The Lifetime ISA is a savings account where your money grows tax-free.
 As well as your tax-free savings, the Government will also top up whatever you have saved by an extra 25%.
 The maximum amount that you can save each year is £4,000, so if you manage to save this much, overall, with the government’s 25% top-up, you will have £5,000 each year.
 If you save a little less, the Government will still top up your savings by 25%.

 Here are the criteria for the Lifetime ISA:

-We hope this information was useful, if you have a question or want Help to Buy Mortgage Advice in Leeds, don’t hesitate to get in touch with our friendly advisors, 8 am – 10 pm, 7 days a week!
+We hope this information was useful, if you have a question or want Help to Buy Mortgage Advice in Leeds, don’t hesitate to get in touch with our friendly advisors who are here from early until late, 7 days a week!
 We also offer a free mortgage consultation to every customer no matter their mortgage situation.